jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/stack/terraform.md

 There are no master machines, agents, or incremental infrastructure.
 Instead, infrastructure is regenerated from scratch every time it is required.
+1. Due to its stateless approach, parity between development and production environments is assured.
-3. It has hundreds of open source [providers](https://registry.terraform.io/browse/providers) that give it full flexibility accross many platforms.
+2. It has hundreds of open source [providers](https://registry.terraform.io/browse/providers) that give it full flexibility accross many platforms.
 1. It has thousands of open source